Trump Heads To The Hill To Shore Up GOP Support In Border Wall Standoff

 "Do Democrats want to hold everything hostage?"
 McConnell asked.
 "I urge my Democratic colleagues more strongly to get past this purely partisan spite."

+"Democrats have consistently indicated that we are willing to substantially increase funding for border security," said House Democratic Caucus Chairman Hakeem Jeffries, D-N.Y.
+"But we are not willing to waste taxpayer dollars on a medieval border wall that is a fifth century solution to a 21st century problem.
+And we are certainly not willing to reward a presidential temper tantrum that has shut down the government for 19 days."

+"I just think this is a situation where (Trump) is holding the American people hostage to a vanity wall fantasy.
+He should let that go," added Rep. Pramila Jayapal, D-Wash.
+"It's absolutely false that the border wall is the way to deal with any humanitarian crisis or national security."

-Trump described the federal employees who have been furloughed or are working without pay as "terrific patriots," and insisted without evidence that many support his effort to secure funding for the wall.
+Trump described the federal employees who have been furloughed or are working without pay as "terrific patriots," and insisted without evidence that both government workers and the general public support his effort to secure funding for the wall.

 "The people out there want something to happen at our southern border," Trump said.
 "It's a very bad political issue for the Democrats.
 That I can tell you."

 A Reuters/Ipsos poll published Tuesday found only about 4 in 10 Americans support the idea of building additional barriers along the border, and support has fallen since 2015.
 The same poll found 51 percent of Americans say the president "deserves most of the blame" for the government shutdown — an increase of 4 percentage points since a poll taken just before Christmas.
-Among Republicans, however, support for the wall is stronger, with 77 percent approving and 54 percent supporting the shutdown as a means to that end.
+Among Republicans, however, support for the wall is much stronger, with 77 percent approving and 54 percent supporting the shutdown as a means to that end.